Oleg-lafer/contact-outreach-automation/README.md

 - **Emails:** finds published business email addresses.
 It does not send email.
 - **Meetings:** finds genuine scheduling links or embedded booking widgets.
 It does not book meetings.

-> [!WARNING]
-> Normal runs can submit contact forms on live websites.
-Only use this project with sites where you have permission to make test or outreach submissions.
-It does not solve CAPTCHAs or attempt to bypass anti-bot protections.

 ## What a run reports